-Opportunity exists to profit from fund rotation into the sagging sector.
+Opportunity exists to profit from fund rotation into the lagging small cap sector.

-A pullback has brought the small caps to the $138 old resistance now support to lean on from a reward to risk standpoint.
+A pullback has brought the small caps to the $135 midpoint support to lean on.

 Instead of buying long shares, a stock substitution strategy limits risk to the premium paid with unlimited upside profit potential.
 Less capital is required and the risk is less in dollar terms than buying shares outright.